wintercms/docs/snowboard-handlers.md

 <a name="redirects-in-handlers"></a>
 ## Redirects in AJAX handlers

 If you need to redirect the browser to another location, return the `Redirect` object from the AJAX handler.
 The framework will redirect the browser as soon as the response is returned from the server.
-Example AJAX handler:

 ```php
 function onRedirectMe()